GoogleCloudPlatform/aspnet-docker/README.md

 This will produce a directory, typically under `bin/release/netcoreapp1.0/publish/`.
 This is the directory where the `Dockerfile` for app's image should be placed.

 ### Using the runtime image in App Engine Flex
-Typically you wont need to produce a `Dockerfile` when deploying ASP.NET Core apps to App Engine Flex, the deployment process will generate one for you when you specify the `aspnetcore` runtime in your `app.yaml` file.
+Typically you won't need to produce a `Dockerfile` when deploying ASP.NET Core apps to App Engine Flex, the deployment process will generate one for you when you specify the `aspnetcore` runtime in your `app.yaml` file.
 The minimal `app.yaml` file looks like this:
 ```yaml
 runtime: aspnetcore
 env: flex